Contents

 Set semantics are the contract here.
 MolToSmilesEnum(...) yields the exact support, but callers should not rely on the yielded iteration order as a stable public ordering guarantee.

-outputs = list(
+outputs = sorted(

 grimace.MolToSmilesEnum(